cankcl2/idle-drinks-game/README.md

-# idle-life-simulator-game
+# idle-drinks-game
- It's an idle life/fun simulator game for mobile platforms.
+ It's an idle clicker simulator game for mobile platforms.